gekographe/cv-1/README.md

   - Unit testing with RSpec and Jasmine
   - Integration testing with Capybara
   - Behaviour driven development with Cucumber
-  - Rails testing with FactoryGirl and Shoulda
+  - FactoryGirl fixtures and Shoulda matchers
   - Version control with git and GitHub
   - JavaScript, jQuery and CoffeeScript
-  - HTML5, CSS3 and Twitter Bootstrap
+  - HTML5, ERB and Haml
-  - ERB, Haml and Sass
+  - CSS3, Sass and Twitter Bootstrap 3
   - WebSockets
   - User authentication and authorisation with Devise
   - Integration of APIs, including Twilio, Stripe and Paperclip